Tracy Chevalier, 2009

 As with all historical fiction, the facts are the framework but license is taken in building relationships; approach the book with an open and curious mind, and follow up with your own research into the lives and times of Mary and Elizabeth as well as their colleagues.
 The author gets you started on your research; keep going past the last chapter of the novel and you’ll find a summary of the life and death of each of the women, as well as information on family members and colleagues.

-Expect a film based on the novel; it’s currently in development.
+Expect a film based on the novel; it’s currently in development at the time of this writing.